 Dixon Place has two performance spaces: the lounge and the mainstage.

 The lounge has a small, portable raised stage (5.5’ x 4’) and total performance area measuring 11.5’ x 6’, a Kranich & Bach upright piano, and assorted tables, chairs and antique carpets that create an intimate salon-type ambiance.
-The lounge seats approximately 40 with room for 30 additional people standing.
+The lounge seats approximately 45 with room for 25 additional people standing & sitting on the floor.
 Artists chosen to present work in the lounge will have a sound check the day of the performance, are provided with marketing and administrative support and are welcome to pass the hat for tips and donations.
 Artists are presented for one evening and runtime cannot exceed 45 minutes.

-Note that this list only includes our series with an open submission policy.
+Note that the following list only includes our series with an open submission policy.
 See our programs page for a full list of our series and programs.